Waterloo, New South Wales: Location

 Waterloo is historically a working-class region.
 Since early 2000s, the region has undergone some degree of gentrification with a rising business district focusing on technology-oriented firms and the development of more green space such as parks.
 By 2006, median individual income in Waterloo was slightly higher than the Australian average.

 Nevertheless, the suburb maintains a large housing commission estate shared with Redfern with around 4,000 tenants.
-The Waterloo estate is set for a facelift, with the older flats/tower blocks getting redeveloped into large luxury apartment blocks mixing social housing with affordable housing alongside the new Waterloo Metro station being developed nearby.
+The Waterloo estate is set for a facelift, with the older flats/tower blocks getting redeveloped into large luxury apartment blocks mixing social housing with affordable housing alongside the new Metro station being developed nearby.

-Waterloo is also a popular suburb to live for Sydney's large gay and lesbian population due to its closeness to nearby suburbs of Surry Hills and Darlinghurst.

-The Waterloo Urban Conservation Area is a residential area of predominantly 19th-century terrace and cottage housing.
 New development and redevelopment in this area is encouraged to be sympathetic to the existing heritage style.

 Green Square is a district in the south and east of the suburb including the suburbs of Waterloo and Zetland that is being redeveloped.
 It involves an urban renewal program which has seen many industrial buildings redeveloped or replaced by new residential and commercial developments.
 The area adjacent to South Dowling Street contains many high-rise apartment buildings with retail space at ground level.

-In January 2019, the government released a redevelopment masterplan of the Waterloo social housing estate.
-The Government's plan outlines a 20-year vision for the area, which is about 4 kilometres from the Sydney CBD.
+In January 2019, the Government of New South Wales released a redevelopment masterplan of the Waterloo social housing estate.
+The government's plan outlines a 20-year vision for the area, which is about 4 kilometres from the Sydney CBD.
 It will include building 6,800 new homes and will comprise 6 high-rise buildings of 33 to 40 storeys.

 Transport

 Waterloo is serviced by Transdev John Holland routes to the Sydney CBD.
-Green Square station, on the Airport line of the Sydney Trains network, is located in the south-west corner of the suburb.
+Green Square railway station, on the T8 Airport & South line of the Sydney Trains network, is located in the south-west corner of the suburb.
 Redfern railway station is located close to the north-west corner of the suburb.